-- 9. Calls on Member States of the Organization of the Islamic Conference, financial and economic institutions and other donors within and outside the Member States to participate in and contribute effectively to the international conference for the rehabilitation and reconstruction of Darfur. - 10.
-Requests the Secretary General to follow up the implementation of this resolution and to submit a report thereon to the 36th Session of the Council of Foreign Ministers and the 12th Session of the Islamic Summit Conference.
+- 9. Commends the appreciable support of the Government of the Custodian of the Two Holy Mosques towards holding a conference on reconstruction and development of Darfur at the Headquarters of the OIC General Secretariat in Jeddah; and calls upon OIC Member States to cooperate with OIC General Secretariat to prepare for the convening of this Conference as soon as possible. - 10.
+Calls on OIC Member States, financial and economic institutions and other donors within and outside the Member States to participate in and contribute effectively to the international conference for the rehabilitation and reconstruction of Darfur. - 11.
+Requests the Secretary General to follow up the implementation of this resolution and to submit a report thereon to the 37th Session of the Council of Foreign Ministers.

-RESOLUTION NO.5/35-P ON THE SITUATION IN CYPRUS
+RESOLOUTION NO. 5/36-POL ON The SITUATION IN SOMALIA